sunnynm/InsightUCSF/README.md

 ### Data

 As we are in the middle of trying to publish our results, we cannot post the abstracts we used for our data.
-We, however, used 50k abstracts from various online medical journals.
+We, however, used 50k abstracts from various medical journals.

 ### Methodology